 Kickstart your career in carpentry with help from Pro Training Australia.
-The Cert 3 Carpentry is designed to provide participants with skills, knowledge and attitudes that complement their on-site training.
+The Certificate III in Carpentry is designed to provide participants with skills, knowledge and attitudes that complement their on-site training.
 It also assists in the development of a highly skilled and flexible workforce along with the ability to make informed choices of future career paths.
-Certificate III in Carpentry covers interpretation of plans, measurements and calculations, use of power tools and equipment, surface preparation and construction and installation.
+Certificate III Carpentry covers interpretation of plans, measurements and calculations, use of power tools and equipment, surface preparation and construction and installation.

-Who is the certificate 3 in carpentry course for?
+Who is the certificate III in carpentry course for?

 - Registered builder